olegantonyan/mpz/README.md

 NOTE: currently on openSUSE Tumbleweed (~ year 2024) they seem to be using ffmpeg by default and this may cause issues.
 You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`.

 ### mpd impedance mismatch
-When used as [mpd](https://musicpd.org) client, there is fundamental difference that can lead to some weird behavior.
-By design mpz does not have explicit playback queue - the playlist itself is a queue.
-In mpd, there's explicit playback queue and playlists are merely list of tracks that can be loaded into queue to play.
+When used as an [mpd](https://musicpd.org) client, there is a fundamental difference that can lead to some weird behavior.
+By design mpz does not have an explicit playback queue - the playlist itself is the queue.
+In mpd, there's an explicit playback queue and playlists are merely lists of tracks that can be loaded into the queue to play.

 Known issues:
-- when other client modify playback queue, mpz cannot pick up these changes;
+- when another client modifies the playback queue, mpz cannot pick up these changes;
-- upon start, if mpd is already playing a song, mpz can recognize it only if this song is from last selected playlist, i.e. loaded upon start;
+- upon start, if mpd is already playing a song, mpz can recognize it only if this song is from the last selected playlist, i.e. the one loaded at startup;
-- "playback follows cursor" cannot follow into different playlist;
+- "playback follows cursor" cannot follow into a different playlist;

 ## [Changelog](https://github.com/olegantonyan/mpz/blob/master/CHANGELOG.md)